Everyone was blown away by the outcomes. The effects on their wellbeing were profound.

 After extensive research, I designed and developed the Drawing Memories Program, customising the activities for a diverse range of (dis)abilities.
 The program was implemented and tested over 12 weeks in two Uniting Care Aged Care facilities.
 The effects that art making had on their wellbeing was profound.

-The findings were presented at the 2013 Design4Health Conference, Sheffield, England and the 6th Annual International Arts and Health Conference 2014, Melbourne Australia.
+The findings were presented at the 2013 Design4Health Conference, Sheffield, England and the 6th Annual International Arts and Health Conference 2014, Melbourne Australia and the 2018 Creativity and the Brain Symposium, Newcastle, Australia.

 There is such a huge need for research in the area of dementia and other cognitive and physical disabilities, including those with ASD and ADHD.